 [Rule 15A.1 inserted: Gazette 13 Feb 2009 p.
 303.]

-15A.2 Expressions used in the Cross-Border Insolvency Act
+15A.2.
+Expressions used in the Cross-Border Insolvency Act

 (1) Unless the contrary intention appears, an expression that is used in this Part and in the Cross-Border Insolvency Act, whether or not a particular meaning is given to the expression by the Cross-Border Insolvency Act, has the same meaning in this Part as it has in the Cross-Border Insolvency Act.

-Note for this regulation:

-The following expressions used in this Part (including in the notes to this Part) are defined in the Model Law as having the following meanings:
+Note: The following expressions used in this Part (including in the notes to this Part) are defined in the Model Law as having the following meanings:

 establishment means any place of operations where the debtor carries out a non-transitory economic activity with human means and goods or services;